Weekly Cash Flow Template

 Cash flow statements can be made in two ways: using the direct method, or the indirect method.
 The indirect method involves tracking money coming in and money going out pertaining to operating activities.
 It merely subtracts expenditure from income.
 The indirect method is slightly more complicated.
 It takes into account net income and depreciation factors.
 You can choose the method you want to use depending on the goal you want to achieve with the cash flow statement.

-See also Project Cost Summary Template
+See also Weekly Time Sheet Template

 Create a Weekly Cash Flow Statement based on the three kinds of activities mentioned above.
 The cash flow statement should be your income and expenditure at a glance.
 Review them under the three categories that have been discussed.
 Use an excel sheet or template and organize the data appropriately.
 Your entries should essentially show cash coming in and cash going out each week.
 This will help you forecast your expenditure and revenue for the next week.
 Once you have done that you can forecast profit or loss.